Mark Gantt: Directorial work

 In April 2016, Mark directed Intricate Vengeance for Ron Howard and Brian Grazer's New Form Digital studio.
 It was part of the 2016 Incubator program, a series to showcase and produce original scripted pilots.
 Mark directed branded series for platforms like AOL, Lifetime, and the Better Sleep Council.

-In 2010 Gantt directed two episodes of the branded series, Suite 7 with Shannen Doherty, Dexter’s Jaime Murray, Warehouse 13's Eddie McClintock and in 2011, the award-winning short film Donor starring Trevor Algatt and Alexis Boozer.
+In 2010 Gantt directed two episodes of the branded series Suite 7 with Shannen Doherty, Dexter's Jaime Murray, Warehou,se 13's Eddie McClintock and in 2011, the award-winning short film Donor starring Trevor Algatt and Alexis Boozer.

-In the year 2020, Mark Gantt directed two feature films, both of which made their debut on Lifetime.
-The titles of these films were A Deadly Price For Her Pretty Face (also known internationally as "Model Citizen").
+In 2020, Mark Gantt directed two feature films, both of which made their debut on Lifetime.
+The titles of these films were A Deadly Price For Her Pretty Face (also known internationally as Model Citizen).

-On October 20, 2023, Mark's fourth feature, Soul Mates was released in theaters.
+On October 20, 2023, Mark's fourth feature, Soul Mates, was released in theaters.
 The film was written by Joseph S. Russo and Chris LaMont and stars Annie Ilonzeh, Charlie Weber, and Neal McDonough.